abidanBrito/set-class/README.md

 #define VECTOR
 ```
 Feel free to use the provided `makefile` or `code/build.bat` (if you're on Windows).
 If you wish to compile it on your own, make sure to configure the compiler toolchain for C++17.

+## LICENSE
+This repository is released under the MIT license.
+See [LICENSE](LICENSE) for more information.